 The 2015 PMC proved memorable - Catherine’s husband, Taylor, and my sister, Molly joined the team.
 Little did I know that nothing would top this year’s PMC, because at the finish line Anthony got down on one knee and proposed to me!
 Saying "YES" next to my sister, cousin, and some of Anthony's closest friends while raising money for a cause that saved Anthony's life really was the most incredible moment.

 Throughout the years that followed, Team Havin’ A Ball grew larger and stronger with the addition of our dads, siblings, cousins, uncles, and lifelong friends.
 Each rider who joins has an equally high desire to help cure the disease that has affected all of our lives in one way or another.

 We have dubbed PMC weekend as “the best weekend of the year” and I truly think it is.
 The feeling of being surrounded by a team of family and best friends while contributing to something so huge and impactful is indescribable.
 Pulling up to a waterstop to be greeted by each team member's loved ones cheering you on or volunteering brings tears to my eyes just thinking about it.
 Team Havin' a Ball has truly become one big family of riders + cheerleaders.

-We are so proud of Anthony, Taylor, my dad, Steve, and Tim for riding this year’s PMC!
+We are so proud of Anthony, Taylor, my dad, Bob, Mikey, Steve, Tim, and Ethan for riding this year’s PMC!
 We will be cheering them on like wild women while I suffer from a severe case of FOMO on the sidelines!